nguyensjsu/fa21-172-group-7/README.md

 ## Step-by-Step Setup for Application
 1. Clone the application to local (i.e. `git clone https://github.com/nguyensjsu/fa21-172-group-7.git`).
 2. Make sure <a href="https://nodejs.org/en/download/">Node.js</a> is installed.
-3. Install node dependencies for React frontend by `cd frontend` and `npm install`.
+3. Install node dependencies for React front office by `cd frontoffice` and `npm install`.
+4. Install node dependencies for React back office by `cd backoffice` and `npm install`.
-4. You're done!
+5. You're done!

 ## Individual Team Member Journals
 These journals will include the following contents as per the project requirements: